thenbdev/default-setup/setup-nbNext.md

     - The remaining questions have to do with removing the anonymous database user, restricting the root account to log in remotely on localhost, removing the test database, and reloading privilege tables.
 It is safe to answer Y to all those questions.
  -->
 - sudo mysql
+"""
-- CREATE DATABASE nbNext;
+CREATE DATABASE nbNext;
+-- DROP USER 'nbNext';
-- CREATE USER 'nbNext'@'%' IDENTIFIED BY '`password`';
+CREATE USER 'nbNext'@'%' IDENTIFIED BY '`password`';
+-- CREATE USER 'nbNext'@'localhost' IDENTIFIED BY '`password`';
-- SHOW DATABASES;
+SHOW DATABASES;
-- GRANT ALL PRIVILEGES ON *.* TO 'nbNext'@'%' IDENTIFIED BY '`password`' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'nbNext'@'%' IDENTIFIED BY '`password`' WITH GRANT OPTION;
+-- GRANT ALL PRIVILEGES ON *.* TO 'nbNext'@'localhost' IDENTIFIED BY '`password`' WITH GRANT OPTION;

-- SELECT host, user, Super_priv FROM mysql.user; `Will show new user nbNext over %, super_user Y`
+SELECT user, host, Super_priv FROM mysql.user;  -- `Will show new user nbNext over %, super_user Y`
-- FLUSH PRIVILEGES;
+FLUSH PRIVILEGES;
-- exit
+exit
+"""

 #### test mariaDB for NBNext
-- mysql -unbNext -p`password` --host=localhost --protocol=tcp --port=3306
+- mysql -unbNext --host=localhost --protocol=tcp --port=3306 -p`password`